 On 1 January 2018 the new German Investment Tax Act ("GITA") - regime became effective.
-The new tax regime differs between investment funds and special-investment funds which are investment funds that have to fulfil certain requirements and are generally eligible for institutional and corporate investors only.
+This tax regime differs between investment funds and special-investment funds, which are investment funds that have to fulfil certain requirements and are generally eligible for institutional and corporate investors only.
 For investment funds a new opaque tax regime applies whereas for special-investment funds the transparent tax regime applies.
-All Funds of the Company will be treated as investment funds in accordance with GITA.
-The special-investment fund tax regime in accordance with GITA will not apply.
+All funds of the Umbrella Fund will be treated as investment funds in accordance with the GITA.
+The special-investment fund tax regime in accordance with the GITA will not apply.

 Therefore, the following statements refer to the rules applicable to investment funds.
-The new investment fund tax regime introduces taxation rules at the level of the fund in addition to new rules regarding the taxation at the level of the Shareholder.
+The new investment fund tax regime introduces taxation rules at the level of the fund in addition to the new rules regarding the taxation at the level of the Unitholder.